Listen to this article

 But, the chances are low for second full-time H1B approval unless USCIS is satisfied that you can really work 80 hours per week.

 It must meet all other requirements of a regular H1B petition too like an employer-employee relationship, concrete project information, and client letters.

 USCIS does not explicitly send information about second employer B’s concurrent H1B to primary H1B (first employer A).

 You are also under no obligation to inform your primary H1B employer A about employer B.

 On the other hand, Employer B has to be informed about Employer A’s H1B.
 This is because Employer B has to specifically mention it in the H1B application that is is a ‘CONCURRENT‘ H1B.

 There is no official limit on how many Concurrent H1B’s you can hold simultaneously.

-But you should be careful with the total number of hours per week that you plan to work on.
+But you should be careful with the total number of hours per week that you plan to work.

 USCIS may not approve the concurrent H1B if they think that it is not practically possible to work as per your claims.

 You do not need to apply for a “second stamping” for your concurrent H1B job.

 You should carry the following as proof though:

 2nd concurrent H1B’s USCIS i797 Approval Notice, 3 most recent pay stubs for each H1B job, and an employment verification letter by each employer.

-The concurrent H1B filing fees is same as a standard H1B application.
+The concurrent H1B filing fees are the same as a standard H1B application.
 Premium processing is available too.

 You can hold L1 and H1B work visas at the same time but can only use one of them at a time to work in the USA.

 You cannot use both at the same to do multiple jobs.

-You can have both H4 EAD card and H1B at the same time but can only use one of them at a time for your employment in the USA.
+You can have both an H4 EAD card and H1B at the same time but can only use one of them at a time for your employment in the USA.

 H4 EAD can only be used if your i94 shows your status as H4.

 You cannot have more than one status at one time in the USA.

 I140 processing is not affected by multiple H1Bs.